-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- lung disease
+- Heart disease

 - Parkinson's disease

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.